russjm/ml-serve/README.md

 Runs four services: the server on 8000, Redis, Prometheus on 9090, and Grafana on 3000.

+`make demo` does the same thing, then sends a minute of mixed hit/miss load so the Grafana dashboard has something on it, and prints the URLs. `make demo-down` stops it.

 ### Kubernetes

 Requires [kind](https://kind.sigs.k8s.io/) and kubectl.